notionbb/1.1A/readme.txt

 /*===================================================
-//	CipherPixel © All Rights Reserved
+//	CipherPixel Â© All Rights Reserved
 //---------------------------------------------------
 //	CP-Core and CP-Admin
-//		by cipherpixel.net
+//		by cipherpixel.net - Modified by notionbb.com
 //---------------------------------------------------
 //	@author		Michael Benner
 //	@date		December 02, 2014